infobyte/faraday-cli/docs/docs/using.md

 # Using Faraday Cli

-Faraday Cli can be used in to ways
+Faraday Cli can be used in two ways

 * As individual commands
 * As a shell